StarFir3/PB_WorkPlace/camflow_notes/Camflow.md

 #### Possible Important features

-- Identify all the processes in the graph (Any new process spawned can be malicious example winword.exe executing cmd.exe or powershell.exe)
+- Identify all the processes in the graph (Any new process spawned can be malicious example winword.exe executing cmd.exe or powershell.exe).
+Refer the sample graph to understand the below:
   - node in the graph whose `prov_type` is `process_memory` and had an edge to a node with `prov_type` `path` having name of the executable file.
   - A node with `prov_type` `task` has multiple edges (for example `prov_type` `used` and `prov_label` having either `getattr`, `read`, `perm_read`) to node with `prov_type` `file`.
   - The node with `prov_type` `file` will have an edge to a node with `prov_type` `path` explaining the path of file accessed.

 - Identify all the sockets in the graph (which might be sending or receiving data from a Malicious server (command and control))

-- Identify all the file reads/writes in the graph (which might be reading a confidential file)
+- Identify all the file reads/writes in the graph (which might be reading a confidential file).

-#### Techniques

-Graph Grammer Rules
+- Identify the nodes with permission denied?
+(Do we capture this information.
+A subject was trying to access a object and got permission denied? and how we can find in graph?)